eh-munna/react-lab/README.md

 This branch includes:

-- **Code Examples**: Demonstrations of how to implement and manage rendering in React components.
+- **Code Examples**: Demonstrations of how to implement and work with state snapshots in React components.
-- **Exercises**: Hands-on practice designed to deepen understanding of React's rendering process.
+- **Exercises**: Hands-on practice aimed at strengthening your understanding of React's state management.

 ---

 ## **How to Use This Branch**

-Follow these steps to dive into the **React Rendering** module:
+Follow these steps to explore the **React State as a Snapshot** module:

 1. **Clone the repository:**